BREXIT means FIXIT

 1 Simultaneously helping refugees and addressing the European fears about them.

 Migration pressures caused by the refugee crisis are a different problem to free EU worker movement.
-But their problems they cause for the host communities are similar.
+But the problems they cause for the host communities are similar.

 We offer a radically different solution to the refugee problem that combines humanitarian values with respect for the fears of host communities.